Timing key in consulting deal between FirstEnergy, regulator - WTMJ

 What investigators at the state and federal levels now want to know is whether Sam Randazzo, the utility lawyer-turned-regulator who has since resigned, helped FirstEnergy in exchange for millions.

-The payment Randazzo received from then-executives of the utilities giant in January 2019 is the subject of an ongoing audit by the Public Utilities Commission of Ohio, which he chaired from April 2019 to last November, when he resigned under a cloud.
+The payment to a future state official meeting Randazzo’s description received from then-executives of the utilities giant in January 2019 is the subject of an ongoing audit by the Public Utilities Commission of Ohio, which Randazzo chaired from April 2019 to last November, when he resigned under a cloud.

 FirstEnergy spokeswoman Jennifer Young declined to address differences between the disclosures.
 Reached by The Associated Press, Randazzo declined comment.